ClementNerma/NightOS/docs/specs/services.md

 The service cannot terminate a connection by itself.
 If a client thread terminates brutally, the [`SERVICE_SERVER_QUITTED`](signals.md#0x2d-service_server_quitted) signal will be sent to its client.

 Only clients can properly close a connection to a service, using the [`END_SERVICE_CONN`](syscalls.md#0x2b-end_service_conn) syscall.
-The pipe communication channels immediatly close (on both the client and the thread's sides).
+The service socket is then immediatly closed (on both the client and the thread's side).

 The service then receives the [`SERVICE_CLIENT_QUITTED`](signals.md#0x2c-service_client_quitted) signal.